georgekola/libtcgstorage/README.md

 libtcgstorage
 =============

-C library for manipulation of storage devices that supports implementation of TCG Storage Opal or Enterprise SSC.
+C library for manipulation of storage devices that supports implementation of TCG Storage Opal and Enterprise SSC.

 At the moment when this library was started, no open source solution for the target standards exists.
 So purposes of this development are stated as the following: